sunnylabs/heapster/README.md

 ## Community

 Contributions, questions, and comments are all welcomed and encouraged! minkube developers hang out on [Slack](https://kubernetes.slack.com) in the #sig-instrumentation channel (get an invitation [here](http://slack.kubernetes.io/)).
 We also have the [kubernetes-dev Google Groups mailing list](https://groups.google.com/forum/#!forum/kubernetes-dev).
 If you are posting to the list please prefix your subject with "heapster: ".

+## Building Heapster and Eventer binaries and containers
+At the moment, you can build the container on mac, but you will get a runtime error if you run that container on linux.

+### Instructions for building binaries and containers on linux
+Heapster can be slow at landing 3rd party PR's
+We currently have an open PR https://github.com/kubernetes/heapster/pull/1713 Until it lands, we need to build our own container, and encourage customers to deploy with our heapster container at https://hub.docker.com/r/wavefronthq/heapster install go according to https://golang.org/doc/install

+    ~> export GOPATH=~/go && cd $GOPATH
+    go> mkdir -p src/k8s.io && cd !$
+    k8s.io> git clone github.com/sunnylabs/heapster.git && cd heapster
+    heapster> make test-unit
+    heapster> make
+    heapster> mv eventer heapster deploy/docker && cd !$
+    docker> cp /etc/ssl/certs/ca-certificates.crt .
+    docker> version=v1.4.0.1  sudo docker build -t ${version}-g$(git rev-parse --short HEAD) . docker> docker login
+    docker> docker push wavefronthq/heapster:${version}-g$(git rev-parse --short HEAD) Then update heapster.yml in sunnylabs/k8s/clusters tree